Zdzisław Beksiński was a Polish painter, photographer and sculptor specializing in the field of dystopian surrealism.

 - Sci-Fi Horror: Alongside H. R. Giger, Zdzisław Beksiński is considered by many to be a Trope Codifier for Science Horror, or at least is very influential towards the visual aesthetic of the genre.
 Confirmed influences include other creators like Guillermo del Toro and Wayne Barlowe, to specific works like The Medium, Scorn and Stranger Things.

-- Surrealism: While not a member of the original art movement of the name, his work falls under the general idea of applying dream-logic — or as others would say, nightmare-like — into the form of landscapes, portraits and still-lives.
+- Surrealism: While not a member of the original art movement of the name, his work falls under the general idea of applying dream-logic — or as others would say, nightmares — into the form of landscapes, portraits and still-lives.

 - "Untitled" Title: While he did title some of his earlier photographic work, he declined in titling any of his paintings or digital art pieces later in life, thinking that giving them titles would be applying unnecessary details.